 Initiated in 1961 as the "Co-operative Research on Dewey Publications," the Center for Dewey Studies began with the mission of publishing a concordance of John Dewey’s works.
 Coinciding with a renewed national interest in American philosophy, the climate at Southern Illinois University in the early 1960s brought together education professor George E. Axtelle, university press director Vernon Sternberg, and university president Delyte W. Morris who were interested in the project.
 Only three staff members (director George Axtelle, Jo Ann Boydston, and a student worker) worked on the project.
 Shortly thereafter, Dr. Axtelle left the project and Jo Ann Boydston became the director.

 Over the years the Center for Dewey Studies has increased its standing as the premier research center for Dewey studies.
-In addition to the vast array of primary sources the Center accumulated, it also houses a unique and exclusive collection of secondary sources in the Works About Dewey collection, numbering over 10,000 individual items.
+In addition to the vast array of primary sources the Center accumulated, it also houses a unique and exclusive collection of secondary sources in the Works About Dewey digital collection, numbering over 10,000 individual items.
 Scholars from all over the globe travel to the Center to take advantage of these resources collected from over 200 archives and untold publications.
 Throughout its life the Center has worked to further the interest and understanding of Dewey’s ideas by cosponsoring many international conferences and has assisted in the establishment of six international Centers of Dewey Studies.

 For an informative and detailed account of the early days of the Dewey Center, please read the article by former Director Jo Ann Boydston, "The Dewey Center and The Collected Works of John Dewey" (Free Inquiry Vol 13, No 1, Winter 1992/93).
 For an earlier account, see Boydston and Burnett, "The Dewey Project" (The Educational Forum, Vol 35 No 2, 1971).